Arcadia-1/Sun_Research_Group/content/zh/authors/Zhishuai Zhang/_index.md

 ---
 # Display name
-title: 立即张智帅aaa
+title: 张智帅

 # Username (this should match the folder name)
 authors:
-- Zhishuai Zhang222
+- Zhishuai Zhang

 # Is this the primary user of the site?
 superuser: false